Berserk-Games/Tabletop-Simulator-API/README.md

 ### Installing Dependencies

-Once've you installed the prerequisites, you must initialize your environment.
+Once you've installed the prerequisites, you must initialize your environment.
 From command line, this is done with:

 ```
 pipenv install